Impact of culture on aviation safety: Korean Air Flight 801

-Avianca Flight 52
+Avianca Flight 052

-Avianca Flight 52 from Bogotá to New York crashed after running out of fuel, a problem caused by language and cultural barriers.
+Avianca Flight 052 from Bogotá to New York crashed after running out of fuel, a problem caused by language and cultural barriers.
 Both crew spoke Spanish as their primary language, but the first officer had better proficiency in English.
 "Colombia is a highly masculine, high power distance, and collectivist country", which might have led to the crew's reluctance to ask for help from the New York controllers when they knew they were in trouble.

-JAL Cargo Flight 8054
+Japan Air Lines Cargo Flight 1045

-In 1977, JAL Cargo Flight 8054 (a cargo aircraft) crashed shortly after takeoff from Anchorage en route to Tokyo, killing all 3 crew.
+In 1977, Japan Air Lines Cargo Flight 1045 (a cargo aircraft) crashed shortly after takeoff from Anchorage en route to Tokyo, killing all 3 crew.
 The captain was a US national, with the other two being Japanese.
 Neither Japanese pilot mentioned the captain's intoxication or stopped him from flying the plane.
 They were reluctant to do so, and given Japan's moderately high power-distance index, their deference to authority could have been a major contributing factor.
 Had they done so, it would have humiliated the captain, who was clearly their superior, and from there on, it was impossible "to prevent the captain from taking control of the aircraft, even at the cost of an accident."

 Germanwings Flight 9525

 In 2015, Germanwings Flight 9525 was crashed intentionally into the French Alps by first officer Andreas Lubitz after the captain left the cockpit for a bathroom break; the captain was then locked out.
-Commentators noted cultural factors that indirectly lead to the crash, including Germany's strong protection of privacy and the perception that German regulations could do no wrong.
+Commentators noted cultural factors that indirectly led to the crash, including Germany's strong protection of privacy and the perception that German regulations could do no wrong.
 Germany's privacy laws usually inhibit a physician from disclosing a patient's medical history to a third party, as was the case with Lubitz, who never disclosed his mental health issues with his employer Lufthansa (who owned Germanwings).